All Episodes

 And what made America great was free economics, freedom of expression, and freedom of religion.

-And we must have a a dismantling of Washington, D.C. so that the rest of the country can thri uh can thrive, and the only way to do that is to re-emphasize those basic core freedoms that Barack Obama believes uh are subservient to a big overarching, all intrusive government that will destroy what made America great.
+And the only way to do that is to re-emphasize those basic core freedoms that Barack Obama believes are subservient to a big, overarching, all-intrusive government that will destroy what made America great.

-No, keep it on philosophic.
+No, keep it on philosophical.

 Here's my problem, Rush.

-The next Republican or conservative is not just running against Barack, he's running against David Gregory, CBS, NBC, and any criticism can be viewed as personal.
+The next Republican or conservative is not just running against Barack.

-What I'm saying is attack his hard left uh ideology and his philosophy and give examples from his uh policies that that show what that is, but it has to be done so that it is not viewed as mean.
+What I'm saying is attack his hard-left ideology and his philosophy and give examples from his policies that show what that is.

 Ronald Reagan was perfect at this.